Southern Railway 4501: Background and revenue service

+Builder's photograph of fellow Ms class locomotive No. 4506 in 1911.
+(Note: The locomotive retired around 1949.)
-From 1911 to 1917, 182 Ms class 2-8-2 "Mikado" type steam locomotives were built by the Baldwin Locomotive Works, the American Locomotive Company, and the Lima Locomotive Works, to haul freight trains for the Southern Railway (SOU) and were numbered in the 4501-4635, 6250-6284, and 6600-6611 series.
-They were designed with 63 in diameter driving wheels and an operating boiler pressure of 200 psi, and they were able to generate 53,900 lbf of tractive effort.

-Their tenders held a capacity of 12 t of coal and 8,000 gal of water.
-Some of the Ms locomotives were equipped with Walschaerts (Nos.
+From 1911 to 1917, the Southern Railway (SOU) ordered 182 2-8-2 "Mikado" type Ms class steam locomotives from the Baldwin Locomotive Works (BLW), American Locomotive Company (ALCO), and Lima Locomotive Works (LLW).
+They were built to replace the "Consolidation" type K and Ks classes that pulled heavier freight trains.
+The Ms class locomotives were numbered 4501-4635 for SOU, 6250-6284 for the Cincinnati, New Orleans and Texas Pacific (CNO&TP) division, and 6600-6611 for the Alabama Great Southern (AGS) division.
+Designed with 63 in diameter driving wheels, 27 × 30 in cylinders, superheaters, and an operating boiler pressure of 175 psi, these locomotives produce 51,625 lbf of tractive effort.
+Their initial tenders could hold 12 t of coal and 8,000 gal of water.
+Most of the Ms locomotives had Walschaerts (Nos.
 4501-4603, 4624-4635) and Southern valve gears (Nos.
-4604-4623), while the rest of the class were equipped with Baker valve gear.
-In the 1940s, some of the locomotives were re-equipped with Worthington feedwater heaters, mechanical stokers, larger sand domes, larger tenders, and multiple-bearing crossheads to improve their performances.
+4604-4623), while the rest of the class had Baker valve gear.
+In the 1930s and 1940s, most of them were re-equipped with Worthington feedwater heaters, mechanical stokers, larger sand domes, larger tenders, and multiple-bearing crossheads to improve their performances.

-Revenue service on the SOU and K&T

-No. 4501 was built by Baldwin in October 1911 at a cost of $23,182 as the first of its wheel arrangement type for the Southern Railway.
-It was assigned to haul freight trains on many different divisions of the SOU system in Tennessee, Virginia, Kentucky, and Indiana.
-In July 1948, the No. 4501 locomotive was retired from revenue service and was sent to be stored at SOU's Princeton Shops in Princeton, Indiana.
+No. 4501 was built by BLW in October 1911 at a cost of $23,182, the first of its wheel arrangement type ordered by the SOU.
+It was first assigned to work in the Washington Division, hauling freight trains between Alexandria and Lynchburg, Virginia.
+In 1912, the locomotive was moved to the Knoxville Division, based in Bulls Gap, Tennessee, then, around 1917, within the division to Knoxville, Tennessee.
+In 1926, No. 4501 and 24 of its fellow Ms-class locomotives were moved to Somerset, Kentucky, on SOU's Cincinnati, New Orleans and Texas Pacific (CNO&TP) division to replace the 2-10-2 Ss class locomotives, which were too big for the CNO&TP tunnels.
+To reduce the amount of smoke inhaled by their crew in the tunnels, No. 4501 and the other Ms-class locomotives were given an air-actuated bonnet smoke deflector.
+By 1935, No. 4501 was moved to the St. Louis Division, where it was based in Princeton, Indiana, to run freight trains from there to Evansville; Huntingburg; and West Baden Springs, Indiana.

-On October 7 of the same year, the Kentucky and Tennessee Railway (K&T), headquartered in Stearns, Kentucky, purchased No. 4501 for $8,225 and renumbered it as their No. 12 locomotive.
-No. 12 worked on the K&T hauling coal trains until February 1964, when the K&T purchased three ALCO S-2 diesel locomotives from the Denver and Rio Grande Western.
-No. 12, along with K&T's other steam locomotives, were consequently retired from revenue service.